fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 :ref:`abstraction traps <abstraction_traps>`.

 The centerpiece of fairness assessment in Fairlearn are disaggregated metrics, which are metrics evaluated on slices of data.
-For example, to measure harms due to errors, we would begin by evaluating the errors on each slice of the data that corresponds to a group.
-If some of the groups are seeing much larger errors than other groups, we would flag this as a fairness harm.
+For example, to measure gender-based harms due to errors, we would begin by evaluating the errors separately for males, females and nonbinary persons in our dataset.
+If we found that males were experiencing errors at a much lower rate than females and nonbinary persons, we would flag this as a fairness harm.

 Fairlearn provides the :class:`fairlearn.metrics.MetricFrame` class to help with this quantification.